Secondary School Teacher

-Secondary school teachers who work in a school identified as one that is hard to staff may be eligible for an extra $10,500 after three consecutive years of teaching, and $3,500 after teaching for four and five years.
+Secondary school teachers who work in schools identified as hard to staff may be eligible for an extra $10,500 after three consecutive years of teaching, and $3,500 after teaching for four and five years.

 Secondary school teachers who teach in private or independent schools may earn an extra $2,000 to $3,000 a year.